 Pupils should gain and deploy the skills needed to understand, interpret and evaluate texts, sources of wisdom and authority and other evidence.
 They should learn to articulate clearly and coherently their personal beliefs, ideas, values and experiences while respecting the right of others to different views.

-Two year rolling programme of RE at Waterside-
+Yearly curriculum of RE at Waterside-